 Gift with reservation of benefit (GWROB) regime

-Where a settlor of a trust can also benefit from said trust, the property comprises in the settlement is taxed as though it remained in the settlor’s estate under the GWROB provisions.
+Where a settlor of a trust can also benefit from said trust, the property comprised in the settlement is taxed as though it remained in the settlor’s estate under the GWROB provisions.

-From 6 April 2025, if the settlor is a long-term resident, the non-UK situs assets will be treated as forming part of the settlor’s chargeable death estate, even if they are not a long-term resident when they settled the trust.
+From 6 April 2025, if the settlor is a long-term resident, the non-UK situs assets are treated as forming part of the settlor’s chargeable death estate, even if they are not a long-term resident when they settled the trust.

 If a reservation in the trust ceases during the settlor’s lifetime (eg they are irrevocably excluded from benefitting from the trust), this can be treated as a potentially exempt transfer and may therefore be subject to IHT if the settlor does not survive a further seven years from when the reservation ceased.
 Whether a potentially exempt transfer takes place will depend on whether the settlor is a long-term resident at the date the reservation ceases.